According to the American Humane Society

-A professional pet sitter spends quality time with the animal, gives them exercise and knows how to tell if they need veterinary attention.
+“A professional pet sitter spends quality time with the animal, gives them exercise and knows how to tell if they need veterinary attention.
 What’s more, pet sitters typically offer additional services, such as taking in mail and newspapers and watering plants.
 But just because someone calls herself a “pet sitter” doesn’t mean they are qualified to do the job”.

-Benefits for Our Pets:
+Benefits for Pets:

 Benefits for Pet Parent: